Sony Ericsson shifts to smartphones amid Sony buyout talk

 Despite the gloomier outlook, analysts have changed their fourth-quarter cellphone sales forecasts only slightly, with a Reuters poll finding expectations of a historically normal 12 percent quarter-on-quarter rise.

-When asked how the crisis might affect the holiday sales-fuelled fourth quarter, Nordberg said: "I am not confident at all.
+When asked how the crisis might affect the holiday sales-fueled fourth quarter, Nordberg said: "I am not confident at all.
 Its very hard to predict."

 (Addition reporting by Olof Swahnberg, Tarmo Virki and Johannes Hellstrom; Editing by Hans-Juergen Peters and Sophie Walker)